COMPANION TO CANTO XLIX

 旦復旦兮 (Returning dawn after dawn.)

-The Chinese original is included in Shangshu dazhuan (Zh. 尚書大傳; Book of Documents) that claims the song was actually sung by Emperor Shun (2294-2184 BC) when he announced that his successor would be not his own son but the man who had solved the problem of the country's flooding, Yu the Great (2123 – 2025 BC) (ctext.org).
-The lyrics celebrate someone who willingly passed government control to the person thought to be best qualified, a sentiment that inspired the Republic of China to use it as a national anthem from 1913-1915.
+The Chinese original is included in Shangshu dazhuan (Zh. 尚書大傳; Commentary to the Book of Documents by Fu Sheng (200-100 B.C.)).
+The author imagines the poem as sung by Emperor Shun (2294-2184 BC) when he announced that his successor would not be his own son but the man who had solved the problem of the country’s flooding, Yu the Great (2123 – 2025 BC) (ctext.org).
+The lyrics celebrate someone who willingly passed government control to the person thought to be best qualified, a sentiment that inspired the Republic of China to use it as a national anthem from 1913-1915, and later, 1921-1928.
+The anthem was again used by collaborationists during the Second Sino-Japanese War.
+Wikipedia.

 “Fenollosa added a note from Mori’s discourse: ‘The moral of the poem is that ministers working in harmony, as the sun & moon, will enable the state to preserve its glory forever.
 Sun and moon refer to officials.
 Clouds represent the world–society in general.
 Succession of sun & moon may refer to imperial succession at this juncture.’
 He added ‘This seems weak to me’” (Kenner 46).
 Though this interpretation of the lines has been critiqued by Vantaggi (76-79) this was the only one available to Pound when writing the canto.